 This graph shows historic stock market declines since 1975, and what a portfolio would look like if $10,000 were invested at that time with 65% in stocks and 35% in bonds.
 There were five major stock market declines between 1975 and 2020 with resulting drops in the S&P Index including 1981, with a 27% drop; 1988 with a 34% drop; 2000-2002 with a 49% drop; 2008 with a 57% drop; and 2020 with a 33% drop.
 This illustrates how, over time, the market has quickly recovered after each bear market and the value of the 65/35 portfolio has continued to grow, nearing $1 million in value in 2020.
 This graph also shows how the market is already recovering from its most recent decline.

 Talk with your Edward Jones financial advisor to review your financial goals and about opportunities to keep your portfolio aligned with those goals in the future.

-He has been featured in Barron’s, The Wall Street Journal, the Financial Times, SmartMoney magazine, the Globe & Mail, the Financial Post, Yahoo!
+He has been featured in Barron’s, The Wall Street Journal, the Financial Times, SmartMoney magazine, MarketWatch, the Financial Post, Yahoo!
 Finance, Bloomberg News, Reuters, CNBC and Investment Executive TV.

-Craig holds a degree in finance from Truman State University, an MBA with an emphasis in economics from Saint Louis University and a graduate certificate in economics from Harvard.
+Craig holds a master's degree in finance from Harvard University, an MBA with an emphasis in economics from Saint Louis University and a graduate certificate in economics from Harvard.